norcams/iaas/docs/status.rst

 --------------------
 There are now one UH-Iaas cloud with two regions: BGO and OSL.
 Provision is done once at https://access.uh-iaas.no.
 In the dashboard you will have access to both regions.
-For API access remember to set REGION_NAME in rc-file.
+For API access remember to set REGION_NAME to region name in lowercase in rc-file.

 API access
 ----------